 Upon the start of the internships, all interns will co-develop a more specific internship action plan and scope of work document with their supervisor.
 This document will include goals, benchmarks and evaluation standards.
 All interns will be expected to engage in weekly check-ins with their supervisor, and either work remotely or at the Real Food Challenge office in Boston, MA.

-Summer 2016 Available Internship Positions
+Typical Internship Positions

-Below are available internship positions for Summer 2016.
-Project specifics will be discussed in the interview stage.
+All project specifics will be discussed in the interview stage.
 We are interested in placing interns in the correct position according to skills, experience and interests and accomodating special requests.

 Research Intern (2)